March 12, 2016 – Lombok, Indonesia

 In contrast, our final stop is in Banyu Mulek village, which is famous for handmade pottery.
 We are taken into the village on a traditional horse cart called a cidomo, to see the skilled villagers make clay into beautiful pottery.
 They seem to use rice straw to fire the clay instead of kilns.

-On the way back to the ship, we get caught in a wedding parade (photo at top).
+On the way back to the ship, we are caught in a wedding parade (see banner photo above).
 The bride and groom walk down the main street, and all the villagers come out to see them.
 On Lombok, tradition dictates that the couple elope to get married, and then parade in their local community to let everyone know they are married.